Dominik Livaković: International career

 Livaković received his first call-up to the Croatia national football team for their friendly match against Moldova in May 2016.
 He debuted against Chile in the 2017 China Cup where Croatia lost on penalties.

 In May 2018 Livaković was named to Croatia's preliminary 32-man squad for the 2018 FIFA World Cup in Russia, and was eventually part of the team that finished runners-up after losing the final against France.
 He made his competitive debut against England in the 2018–19 Nations League match held on 12 October 2018 at Stadion Rujevica in Rijeka, which ended in a goalless draw.

 On 5 December 2022, in the 2022 FIFA World Cup round of 16 match against Japan, Livaković was named Man of the Match after saving three penalties in the shoot-out to help his side advance to the quarter-finals.
 In said quarter-finals, he saved another penalty in the shoot-out against Brazil, helping Croatia advance to the semi-finals.
 He produced eleven saves, with the performance earning him another Man of the Match award, as well as the rare 10/10 rating from L'Équipe, making him the 15th player in the magazine's history to be awarded it.
 Despite being one of the favorites for the Golden Glove award, he lost it to Emiliano Martínez.

+In May 2026, Livaković was named to the Croatia national team squad for the 2026 FIFA World Cup.